 CE 514 Advanced Mechanics of Materials.
 3 credits.

-Elastic stress-strain relations, shear center, unsymmetrical bending, curved beams, elastic stability, elastically supported beams, energy methods, thin-plates, shells.
+Elastic stress-strain relations, shear center, unsymmetrical bending, curved beams, elastic stability, elastically supported beams, energy methods, thin plates, and shells.

 CE 531 Probability and Statistical Models in Engineering.
 3 credits.